lamberta/devkit-doc/api/ui/widget/listview.md

 :    1. `filter {object}` ---Object of strings.

 Returns
-:    1. `{DataSource}` ---All items that match the filter.
+:    1. `{GCDataSource}` ---All items that match the filter.

-Performs a basic string filter on the items in a `DataSource`, useful for text searching.
-The returned `DataSource` is _not live_.
+Performs a basic string filter on the items in a `GCDataSource`, useful for text searching.
+The returned `GCDataSource` is _not live_.
 For each key in the `filter`, if the item contains the key and the corresponding value is a `{string}`, the value must contain the corresponding filter string.